sovity/edc-ce/README.md

 learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
-Don't forget to give the project a star!
-Thanks again!
+If you have a suggestion that would improve this project, please fork the repo and create a pull request.
+You can also simply open a [feature request](https://github.com/sovity/edc-extensions/issues/new?template=feature_request.md).
+Don't forget to leave the project a ⭐, if you like the effort put into this version!

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-Our contribution guide can be found in [CONTRIBUTING.md](CONTRIBUTING.md).
+Our contribution guideline can be found in [CONTRIBUTING.md](CONTRIBUTING.md).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>